pixeltable/pixeltable/README.md

 * Perform keyword and image similarity search at the video frame level without having to worry about frame storage.
 * Access all Pixeltable-resident data directly as a PyTorch or TensorFlow dataset in your training scripts.
-* Understand the compute and storage costs of your data at the granularity of individual augmentation and get cost projections **before** adding new data and new augmentations.
+* Understand the compute and storage costs of your data at the granularity of individual augmentations and get cost projections **before** adding new data and new augmentations.
 * Rely on Pixeltable's automatic versioning and snapshot functionality to protect against regressions and to ensure reproducibility.